Rigidity of infinite inversive distance circle packings in the plane: Introduction

 \section{Introduction}

-In \cite{Th2}, Thurston proposed a constructive approach to the Riemann mapping theorem by approximating conformal mappings in simply connected domains using circle packings.
-Thurston conjectured that the discrete conformal maps induced by circle packings converge to the Riemann mapping.
-Thurston's conjecture has been proved elegantly by Rodin-Sullivan \cite{RS}.
-Since then, there have been lots of important works on the convergence of discrete conformal maps to the Riemann mapping.
-See \cite{Bucking, GLW, HS1, HS2, LSW,WZ} and others.
+In 1985, Thurston \cite{Th2} conjectured that the Riemann mapping for simply connected domains in the plane could be approximated by tangential circle packings.
+Thurston's conjecture was solved elegantly by Rodin-Sullivan \cite{RS} by proving the rigidity of infinite tangential circle packings in the hexagonal triangulated plane.
+Since then, there have been lots of important works on the rigidity of infinite circle packings in the plane.
+See \cite{H2, Sch, St} and others.

-Motivated by Thurston's circle packings \cite{Th}, Bowers-Stephenson \cite{BS} introduced the notion of inversive distance circle packings and conjectured that the Riemann mapping could be approximated by inversive distance circle packings.
-In this paper, we prove Bowers-Stephenson's conjecture for Jordan domains as a counterpart of Thurston's conjecture \cite{Th2} in the setting of circle packings.
-The main idea comes from the recent work of Luo-Sun-Wu \cite{LSW}.
+Motivited by Thurston's circle packings \cite{Th}, Bowers-Stephenson \cite{BS} introduced the inversive distance circle packings as a natural generalization.
+They further conjectured the rigidity of infinite inversive distance circle packings in the plane.
+In this paper, we prove Bowers-Stephenson's conjecture for weighted Delaunay inversive distance circle packings in the hexagonal triangulated plane.
+The proof is accomplished by establishing a maximal principle for generic weighted Delaunay inversive distance circle packings and a ring lemma for inversive distance circle packings in the hexagonal triangulated plane.
+The main idea comes from the recent work of Luo-Sun-Wu \cite{LSW}, in which the infinite rigidity of Luo's vertex scaling \cite{Luo CCM} in the hexagonal plane was proved.